DryS0up/react-app/README.md

 # My React.js Application

-This is a basic React.js application that showcases a minimalist design with functional navigation and creative data fetching capabilities.
-The application features a Home Page, an About Page, and a Data Fetching page, all designed to enhance user experience.
+This is a basic React.js application that showcases a with functional navigation and data fetching capabilities.
+The application features a Home Page, an About Page, and a Data Fetching page.

 ## Features